NightKey/Server-monitoring-discord-bot/README.md

 # Server-monitoring-discord-bot

-This bot monitors the server that it's running on.
+This bot monitors the computer that it's running on.
 For it to work, you will need to create at least one [Discord bot accont](https://discordapp.com/developers/applications/).
 Both the watchdog, and the bot is capable of running without one another.